ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Implement Custom Signup Page
 :white_check_mark: DONE.
 I didn't have any issue to follow Andrew's instructions.

-To implment the signup page I have followed the next instructions:
+To implement the signup page I have followed the next instructions:
 1. Go to `SignupPage.js` page located in this directory `aws-bootcamp-cruddur-2023/frontend-react-js/src/pages/` and add the following code:

-In this code the form attributes are retrived from web form and sent to Cognito via `aws-amplofy`:
+In this code the form attributes are retrieved from web form and sent to Cognito via `aws-amplofy`:

 ```js
 // Cognito